syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 loadedDocument.CreateForm();
 loadedDocument.Form.SetDefaultAppearance(false);

-//Create a new PDF signature without PdfCertificate instance PdfSignature signature = new PdfSignature(loadedDocument, loadedPage, null, "Signature1");
+//Create a new PDF signature without the PdfCertificate instance PdfSignature signature = new PdfSignature(loadedDocument, loadedPage, null, "Signature1");

 //Hook up the ComputeHash event signature.ComputeHash += Signature_ComputeHash;

-//Create X509Certificate2 from your certificate to create a long-term validity X509Certificate2 x509 = new X509Certificate2("PDF.pfx", "password123");
+//Create an X509Certificate2 from your certificate to create a long-term validity X509Certificate2 x509 = new X509Certificate2("PDF.pfx", "password123");

 //Create LTV with your public certificates